vmware/dod-compliance-and-automation/vsphere/7.0/vsphere/inspec/vmware-vsphere-7.0-stig-baseline/README.md

 - Create an inputs file for your environment.
 See the inputs-example.yml file.
 - For ESXi you can run it against a single host, all hosts in a cluster, or all hosts in a vCenter based on the inputs you provide.
 - For VMs you can run against a single VM or all VMs in a vCenter based on the inputs you provide.
+- This profile uses a custom InSpec vmware transport which must be installed by running "inspec plugin install /path/to/gem".
+The gem file is provided in this repo and is currently "train-vmware-0.1.8.gem"
+- The "VMware.PowerCLI" and "VMware.Vsphere.SsoAdmin" Powershell modules must be installed where this profile is being ran from.
+- When running the profile the custom vmware transport also connects to the sso admin server via "Connect-SsoAdminServer" and the credentials used to run the profile must also be an SSO admin.

 ## vSphere InSpec Profiles